UncannyBoi/simple-c-quiz-game/README.md

 Features I want to add soon:

+1. Flexible function def using a different file
-1. Flexible question and answers creation
+2. Flexible question and answers creation
-2. GUI version of the game
+3. GUI version of the game
-3. Automated Building of an executable
+4. Automated Building of an executable